Glucokinase: Mechanism

 The sulfhydryl groups of several cysteines surround the glucose binding site.
 All except cys 230 are essential for the catalytic process, forming multiple disulfide bridges during interaction with the substrates and regulators.
 At least in the beta cells, the ratio of active to inactive glucokinase molecules is at least partly determined by the balance of oxidation of sulfhydryl groups or reduction of disulfide bridges.

 These sulfhydryl groups are quite sensitive to the oxidation status of the cells, making glucokinase one of the components most vulnerable to oxidative stress, especially in the beta cells.

 Interactive pathway map

 Structure

-Glucokinase is a monomeric protein of 465 amino acids and a molecular weight of about 50 kD.
+Glucokinase is a monomeric protein of 465 amino acids and a molecular weight of about 50 kDa.
 There are at least two clefts, one for the active site, binding glucose and MgATP, and the other for a putative allosteric activator that has not yet been identified.

 This is about half the size of the other mammalian hexokinases, which retain a degree of dimeric structure.
-Several sequences and the three-dimensional structure of the key active sites.
+Several sequences and the three-dimensional structure of the key active sites are highly conserved both in intra-species homologs and across species from mammals to yeast.
 The ATP binding domain, for example, are shared with hexokinases, bacterial glucokinases, and other proteins, and the common structure is termed an actin fold.